tomrijndorp/vscode-finditfaster/README.md

 ## Known Issues

 **See the GUI settings**.
-Things are as good as they can be, but VS Code has limited API functionality around how we can manage the terminal panel, so things are not _quite_ as polished as they could be in terms of managing e.g. editor focus, but it's close.
+VS Code has limited API functionality around how we can manage the terminal panel, so things are not _quite_ as polished as they could be in terms of managing e.g. editor focus, but it's close.

 **Not tested on Windows**.
 Likely won't work.
 I don't know enough about WSL to tell you whether this could work.
 If you want to contribute, this would be an awesome place to do it.
 For completeness: this extension was tested in a limited capacity under the following
 configurations:
 - MacOS 11.0.1, VS Code 1.57.1 or thereabouts

+**Older `fzf` versions**.
+In order to limit some complexity, we ignore some user settings for the "Find Within Files" command when your `fzf` version is less than 0.26.
+Things will still work decently well though and this shouldn't affect most users.

 ## FAQ